-Every 15 minutes someone is diagnosed with bowel cancer and it’s the UK’s second biggest cancer killer but it shouldn’t be.
+Every 15 minutes someone is diagnosed with bowel cancer and it’s the UK’s second-biggest cancer killer but it shouldn’t be.
 It’s treatable and curable especially if diagnosed early.
 Nearly everyone survives bowel cancer if diagnosed at the earliest stage however this drops significantly as the disease develops.
 Early diagnosis really does save lives.
-Being aware of the key symptoms and visiting your GP if things don’t feel right can help increase chances of an early diagnosis.
+Being aware of the key symptoms and visiting your GP if things don’t feel right can help increase the chances of an early diagnosis.

 The symptoms of bowel cancer can include: